 In the 1870s, dog-enthusiast Queen Henrietta Maria of the Belgians endorsed the breed, and the Brussels Griffon’s popularity grew tremendously across Europe as a house pet.
 The breed was shipped to the United Kingdom and America, and in 1910 the first Griff was registered by the American Kennel Club.

 As it happened with other small dog breeds, the Brussel Griffon faced a significant decline in numbers during the World Wars, nearly becoming extinct in Belgium.
 Breeders in England fought for the breed’s sustainability and for a time, the dogs were only owned by the few rich who could afford them.

-In Belgium, there are three types of Brussels Griffons: the Petit Brabancon (also seen in the United States as the smooth-coated), the Brussels Griffon (has a rough red coat) and the Belgian Griffon (rough coat with the exception of red colour).
+In Belgium, there are three types of Brussels Griffons: the Petit Brabancon (also seen in the United States as the smooth-coated), the Brussels Griffon (has a rough red coat) and the Belgian Griffon (rough coat with the exception of red color).

 The Brussels Griffon is a small breed with a sturdy body and short, muscular front legs.
 He has little round feet with black pads and arched toes that enhance his purposeful trot.
 This breed’s most outstanding feature is its human-like face, with beautiful large eyes and a moustache covering his muzzle.

 This little pup has distinctive small ears that may be left natural or cropped depending on the owner’s preference.
 He has a round head with a dome-like forehead.
 The high tail is one-third of the length of his body.

 The breed’s coat is either rough or smooth, with coarse, wiry hair.
 Coat colors include reddish-brown, beige, black, and black and tan.
 Mature Griffons may have a grey muzzle.